saiteki-kai/music-classification/README.md

 "CNN_audio.ipynb" is used to train a CNN like the one described in the paper by "Daniel Kostrzewa".

 "CNN_tuning.ipynb" is used to tune, with Hyperband, a CNN.

+"analysis.ipynb" contains the EDA for the raw audio file and the mel spectrograms.

+"handcraft_nn.ipynb" is used to train and evaluate the neural network for the handcrafted features.

+"features_extraction.ipynb" is used to extract features from a specific layer and evaluate using different classifiers.